 Civic Center – Available year round for weddings, business meetings, family reunions and other special events.

-Frog Level Festival – Every fall the city celebrates the history of old Fayette by holding week-end activities that have included such attractions as antique car shows, balloon rides, 5k runs.
+Frog Level Festival – Every fall, the first full week-end of October, the city celebrates the history of old Fayette by holding week-end activities that have included such attractions as antique car shows, balloon rides, 5k runs.

 Fayette Aquatic Center– it’s summertime fun with water.